 Preparation

-2. Simmer ½ cup chopped onions, cashews, almonds, melon seeds or magaz, ½ teaspoon ginger and ½ teaspoon garlic in 1.5 cups water for 8 to 10 minutes on medium-low heat.
+2. Simmer the below listed ingredients in 1.5 cup water for for 8 to 10 minutes on medium-low heat.

-3. Continue to cook until the onions become soft, then strain the stock and set aside for later use.
+3. Continue to cook until the onions become soft, then strain some of the stock (the water in which the nuts and seeds, onions were cooked).
+Set this stock aside for later use.

-4. When cooled, place the softened onions, nuts, seeds, ginger, garlic in a blender or mixer jar.
+4. When cooled, place the softened onions, nuts, seeds, ginger, garlic in a blender or grinder-mixer jar.
 You can peel the almonds if you prefer.

-5. Make a fine paste of the cooked onion mixture, adding 2 to 4 tablespoons of the strained water or as needed.
+5. Make a fine paste of the cooked onion mixture, adding 2 to 4 tablespoons of the strained stock or as needed.

 6. Beat ½ cup fresh curd (yogurt) till smooth and set aside.